rosenpass/rosenpass-website/README.md

 ## CI/CD Pipeline
 The website is built and deployed via GitHub Actions workflows.
 Therefore, any push to the main branch will trigger a rebuild of the website.
 Instead, please open a pull request for anything other than small content updates.
 If you are working on something larger than that, you can merge/push to the /beta branch, which will build and deploy to https://beta.rosenpass.eu where you can test your output before trying to merge into the main branch.

+### beta.rosenpass.eu
+This beta subdomain is protected by a HTTP authentication request.
+This is purely to prevent search engine scrapers from noticing a (near) duplicate website and tanking our ranking as a result.
+Username: website
+Password: pleaseletmein